 All of these impacts discussed above have drastically reduced the amount of surrogate mothers available in the US.
 We have reported wait times by other surrogacy agencies, and hear many stories about surrogacy wait times- in excess of 12-18months for a surrogate!

-Because of our marketing efforts however, Made in the USA Surrogacy has maintained a 3-6 month average waiting time for their surrogates as of writing this article in March of 2022.
+Because of our marketing efforts however, Made in the USA Surrogacy has maintained a 3-6 month average waiting time for their surrogates as of writing this article in December of 2023.

-Costs have risen, shortages have affected things
+Costs have risen and shortages have affected things

 Travel Restrictions